-New online medical training module explores role of vaccine in dengue protection
+New online medical training module explores the role of vaccine in dengue protection

 For people living in, or traveling to, areas affected by dengue fever, protection is vital.
 The most effective ways to reduce the risk of infection have, for decades, been the use of insect repellents and measures to disrupt the mosquito lifecycle.